Gip-Gip/apecrunch/README.md

  - [ ] Add parentheses
  - [ ] Add summaries to the top of source files
  - [ ] Add the ability to adjust the number of decimal places displayed
+ - [ ] Allow the user to quit the program without hitting ctrl+c
  - [ ] Make the theme less ugly
  - [ ] Make test cases
  - [ ] Store theme in ~/.config/apecrunch/theme.toml